pfunks/TCTest/test_faq.md

 ## Can I sell goods and services on Steemit?

-Other than making a post, there is no interface for marketing items directly on Steemit.com.
+Other than making a post and making sales manually, there is no interface for selling items directly on Steemit.com.
 You can list goods on the third-party website <a href="https://www.peerhub.com">PeerHub.com</a>.
 Through PeerHub, you can accept payment in Steem Dollars or STEEM, and you have the option to advertise your items through Steemit posts.

-## What determines the price of STEEM?

-The price of STEEM is based on the supply and demand of the token, determined by buyers and sellers on the exchanges.
-It is similar to how the price of a commodity like gold is determined.

-## How do I get more STEEM Power?

-If you have Steem Dollars, you can convert them to STEEM from your wallet.
-Once you have STEEM in your wallet, click "Power Up" to turn them into STEEM Power.

-If you don’t already have STEEM or Steem Dollars in your wallet, you can purchase them using bitcoin (BTC) or another currency.
-You may purchase BTC on various exchanges, such as Coinbase.com or Localbitcoins.com.

-Once you have your bitcoin:
-- Click “Buy Steem” from the main menu in the top right corner of Steemit.com.
-- Seelct whether you want to buy STEEM or Steem Power.
-- Send the amount of Bitcoins you want to use to the wallet address on the screen.

-You can also purchase STEEM and Steem Power using Bitshares or Ether using the steps above, by selecting "alternate currency" from the dropdown on the "Buy Steem" page.

-## What are Vests?

-Vests are a unit of measurement for the amount of Steem Power a user has.
-Since a single 'vest' is a _very_ small amount of Steem Power, often SP holdings are measured in "millions of vests" or MV.

 ## How can I withdraw my STEEM or SBD coins?

+STEEM and SBD tokens are readibly tradeable to bitcoin, which is readibly tradeable to the local currency of your choice.

 There are several guides that have been posted by users in the community for using various exchanges to withdraw STEEM and SBD tokens.
 Please read the <a href="">disclaimer</a> before using any of these guides to withdraw your coins.
 The users, guides, and exchanges listed in the guides are not endorsed by Steemit, Inc. Use the guides below at your own risk.